-Set up your phone as the key (as described in Authenticated Phone on page 9).
+Set up your phone as the key (as described in Use Your Phone as a Key on page 9).
 Once authenticated, your phone's Bluetooth signal is detected as you approach your vehicle and the doors unlock when you press a door handle.
 Likewise, when you exit and walk away with the phone, doors automatically lock (provided the Walk-Away Door Lock feature is turned on, as described in Walk-Away Door Lock on page 15).
 You must be near your vehicle and have a key card ready to set up your phone as a phone key.